-You're checking out at a supermarket.
+You're checking out a supermarket.
 The cashier starts putting your groceries in a paper bag.
 You'd rather have your groceries in a plastic bag instead.
-You quickly say:
+You quickly say this.

 Actually, can I get plastic instead?

-Use this to tell people something that's different from what they are expecting to hear, or unexpected:
+Use this to tell people something that's unexpected or different from what they are expecting to hear:

-"Actually," is really useful in situations where someone is doing something wrong and you want to correct them.
+"Actually," is really useful for correcting people.
 For example, if you're putting a puzzle together with someone and they put a piece in the wrong place, say:

 Actually, the blue piece goes over here.